-Trap 1: Filling your diary with coffee’s and chit-chats
+Trap 1: Filling your diary with coffee and chit-chats

 Trap 2: Making meetings to talk about your offering

-If you pitch too early, it is highly unlikely you’ll build any rapport at all, and your chances of a second meeting are slim, at best.
+If you pitch too early, it is highly unlikely you’ll build any rapport, and your chances of a second meeting are slim, at best.

 If you’re making meetings just to fill your diary, or to simply increase your pipeline, then ask yourself, “what value will the person I’m meeting get from their time with me?”